shahrukkabir/new-year-new-me/README.md

 ## Credits

 The design for this landing page was created in Figma which collected from [Programming Hero](https://programming-hero.com/).
-The implementation in HTML and CSS was done by [Muzakkir Hossain Minhaz](https://github.com/minhaz).
+The implementation in HTML and CSS was done by [Shahruk Ibney Kabir](https://github.com/shahrukkabir).

 ## Contribution Guidelines

 This is a personal project and contributions are not expected.
 However, if you would like to suggest improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.